astronomer/docs/astro/ci-cd.md

 :::info

-If you use hosted runners, you might need certain tags or modifications based on your Gitlab runner.
-Speak with your Gitlab administrator and review the [Gitlab Documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html) to customize this template for your use case.
+If you use hosted runners, you might need to ask your Gitlab administrator to modify your Gitlab runner tags.
+To learn more about customizing a template, see [Use Docker to build Docker images](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html).

 :::